Below are the answers to some of our most frequently asked questions. Click on your question in the list to go directly to the answer you seek.

 Don’t see your question here?
 Ask a Librarian.

 A. Select the library you plan to visit from our LOCATIONS page.
 Hours are listed there.

 Q. How do I get a library card?
 How much does it cost?

-Q. How much does it cost to use the computers and WiFi?
+Q. How much does it cost to use computers and WiFi?

-A. The library provides these services free at most of our locations.
+A. The library provides these services free at our locations.
 You will need a library card in good standing to use our public computers.
 The WiFi is always open to all.